hakdog456/webprog-second-repo/_bugfixing.md

 ---

 login.php
 - tiny gap below footer on 1024px

 index.php
-- tiny gap below footer on 768px–1024px
+- tiny gap below footer on 768px - 1024px

 aboutUs.html
-- tiny gap below footer on 768px–1024px
+- tiny gap below footer on 768px - 1024px

 ourAnimals.html
-- tiny gaps below footer on 768px–1024px
+- tiny gaps below footer on 768px - 1024px
 - filter button not functional? (remove nalang if wala)
 - I don't know if intentional but all pets are duplicated in this page
-- after updating the pet to pending, it added 3 Placeholder Pet (maybe because of the add button on admin in userprofile)
-- cannot delete Placeholder Pets in userProfile
+- (this is after updating the pet to pending), it added 3 Placeholder Pet (maybe because of the add button on admin in userprofile), but I can't delete it in userProfile

-petdetails.html → user-application-page.html
+from petdetails.html to user-application-page.html
-- if I click "Know More" and then Apply Now before signing in, the page loads incorrectly and content bugs out
+- if I try to click "Know More" on an animal and click Apply Now before signing in it will make me go to this page with the content bugging out

 petdetails.html
 - nothing happens when clicking Read FAQs
 - when not logged in, in pet details, when "apply" btn is clicked, it should go to login page

 user-application-page.html
-- improper sizing of the form (Q/A?) at <600px – 1024px
+- improper sizing of the form (q/a?) at <600px - 1024px
-- application allows sending even if some details are not filled
+- Application allows to send even if the details are not fully filled up
-- properly updated the userprofile.html after submitting a form
+- Properly updated the userprofile.html after submitting a form
-- no idea how to set a date on the site via admin
+- I have no idea how to set a date in our site via admin
-- NO EXIT BUTTON when trying to add a dog → stuck there
+- NO EXIT BUTTON WHEN TRYING TO ADD A DOG, SO ITS STUCK THERE
-- clicking the add button in an empty "add dog" makes it say pending even without user input
+- When clicking the add button to an empty add dog function, it automatically says pending even though no user added it?
-- clicking Meet & Greet, Ready for Adoption, Adopted pushes the footer down, leaving huge gap
+- When clicking Meet and Greet, Ready for Adoption, and Adopted in the filter bar above, it pushes the footer and leaves a huge gap below it.
-- when setting meet & greet time for admins, instructions say 24-hour format but 13:00 becomes 01:00 PM
+- When setting a meet and greet time for admins, it says use 24 hour format yet nakalagay automatically nag 01:00 PM when I put 13:00
-- clicking the user icon redirects to DataOverview.html with admin privs
-- no way to return to normal user view
-- OurAnimals.html from there shows all pets as Placeholder Pets
+- Clicking the user icon on the top right from this page takes me to DataOverview.html with admin priv, with no way of going back to normal user view.
+Clicking OurAnimals.html from here shows all Pets as Placeholder Pets.
-- relogin needed to fix
+- I had to relogin to fix the mentioned above
-- system seems to auto-add Placeholder Pets; saw originals after scrolling
+- I think its more of a bug wherein it adds Placeholder pets for some reason, I scrolled down and saw the original pets

 contact.html
-- nothing happens when clicking Send Message
+- nothing happens when I click send message?
-- tiny footer gap at 768px–1024px
+- tiny gap below footer on 768px - 1024px

 faqs.html
-- big gap below footer after 768px; disappears when expanding a FAQ
+- big gap below footer after 768px, disappears when you expand one of the faqs
-- footer background disappears at <600px–768px
+- footer background disappearing when <600px - 768px

 user-profile.html
-- footer not at bottom
+- footer not on the bottom
-- when no pets are added:
-  - shows "no pets found" but tile cards still appear behind
-  - large gap below footer
+- when no pets are added to a user, it shows no pets found but still shows the tile cards behind it, making a large gap below the footer
-- gap only fixed when clicking one of the filters
+- fixed the large gap by clicking on one of the filters, but still leaves a huge gap below the footer
-- adding a dog to likes works but tile card becomes double-boxed (not obvious unless you check)
+- adding a dog to the likes works but its tilecard is fucked up, double boxes but not really noticeable unless you look closely
-- search bar not centered at widths 930px+
+- search tab not centered in 930px+ width

 admin-ready-for-adoption.html
-- can approve even if no payment submitted
+- can approve even if no payment?

 dataoverview.html
-- even if application is rejected, payment still shows "Pending"
-- can't edit or undo decisions
+- even if application rejected, payment still shows pending in dataoverview.
+Can't edit or undo decisions?
-- placeholder pets keep increasing (from 15 pets → 36 due to 21 added)
+- I see so many placeholder pets after a while in the pets (from 15 normal pets, to 36 due to the added 21 placeholder pets)

+general
+- clicking search button does nothing in header

 ---